 By relapse, I mean a return to symptoms or an increase in symptoms that were previously under control.
 Sometimes that relapse is a result of new life events.
 Someone with PTSD or complex trauma may experience another trauma or something that reminds them of past trauma.

 Someone with depression or anxiety may have an experience that is sad or makes them anxious.
 As these levels of emotion rise, the person may become overwhelmed.
 If their support system is not being supportive or their coping skills are overwhelmed then the person moves to being less well, less able to cope and they may experience another episode of whatever we chose to call their mental or emotional issue.

 This continuum of wellness and the possibility of recovery is easier to see when we talk about relatively well know conditions.
 Anxiety, the most common of all mental illness, and depression, that cousin of sadness, are good examples of how the journey from wellness to illness and back may occur.

 We have all experienced some anxiety and can see how it may get better or worse.
 Depression is understandable.
-Sometimes in life we get sad, if we get too sad or stuck there to long that might turn into Major Depressive Disorder.
+Sometimes in life, we get sad, if we get too sad or stuck there too long that might turn into Major Depressive Disorder.

-What about really serious mental illnesses, the ones were it is harder to understand the symptoms.
+What about really serious mental illnesses, the ones where it is harder to understand the symptoms.
 Do people with Borderline Personality Disorder, Schizophrenia or Dissociative Identify Disorder ever recover?